Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ### CSS

 Below you will find the results for the CSS validation results for the base.css file that is shared amongst all html pages within the application.
+The source code was directly copied from the IDE and pasted within the direct input field found within the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) tool.

 <details>